 A conversation with this friend made me think more about some of the complications of #grandparentlife.
 I reflected on the times my mother-in-law needed a vacation after watching my two kids while my husband and I went on our own vacation.
 I know my mom starts taking Airborne in the days leading up to a visit because snotty kids can get grandparents really sick.
 I’ve listened to gripes from friends about their siblings who don’t realize the magnitude of their ask when requesting their 70-year-old parents watch multiple young grandchildren for multiple days.

 We heard from a variety of grandparents—from those who live in the same home as their grandchildren to those who have to hop on a plane and fly across the country.
 Some watch their grandchildren daily, some monthly, and some only wish they could, whether it be because they still work full-time, live too far away, or are never asked.
 Most had between one and four grandchildren, but others had over ten.
+Below are some of the themes we found from The Everygrandparents.

-They Are Happy and Excited to Be Asked
+They Are Happy and Excited To Be Asked

 When asked how they felt about being asked to watch their grandchildren, overwhelmingly grandparents reported feeling excited, happy, and loved.
 Of course, a few also said tired, torn, and stressed, but I think we can relate to those feelings as we know too well how much work babies and children can be.